Anwin-127/ThinkAgain/README.md

 - Tools used:VS Code,Android Studio,Render
 ### Implementation
 For Software:
+This project utilizes Dart for front-end logic and JavaScript (Node.js) for server interactions.
+The Flutter framework powers the UI, delivering a responsive and intuitive interface.
+LLaMA (3B-8B-8192) serves as the foundational model for robust language processing capabilities, while libraries like Google Fonts and HTTP Client enhance the visual style and network handling.
+Development is conducted in VS Code and Android Studio, and Render is utilized for deployment, ensuring streamlined coding and testing across devices.
 # Installation
 1. **Download the APK File**: Download the APK file from Google Drive using [this link](https://drive.google.com/drive/folders/1FYgKQ7eeaWdVYP6NwKbz3_sj_0u-bSLz?usp=sharing).